 Closer to the surface is where bettas spend their time in the wild.

-Sometimes, however, it’s not lack of sleep but rather lack of motivation.
+Sometimes, it’s not a lack of sleep but rather a lack of motivation.

 If the front pelvic fins are moving and supporting your betta, while sitting on the bottom, then the fish is just lazy.